Code-Institute-Submissions/milestone-project-113/README.md

 ### Known Bugs

 - Images in the Discover the Best of Australia carousel randomly fail to be returned by the Google Places API when the getURL function is called.
+- Images in the Gallery randomly fail to be returned by the Instagram Getter API.

 ## Deployment